 Ranch Steak: Its Location, Other Names, and Flavor Profile

-Ranch steak is an economical, lesser-known cut with a decent beef flavor.
-Though it’s one of the toughest cuts, it can be flavorful when prepared and cooked properly.
-This guide covers everything you need to know about ranch steak.
+Ranch steak is a budget-friendly, lesser-known cut that boasts a decent beefy flavor.
+It’s one of the toughest cuts, but with the right prep and cooking, it turns out surprisingly tasty.
+In this guide, I will walk you through everything you need to know about ranch steak.

 What Is Ranch Steak?